-- Ensure that you have installed the latest version of Microsoft Visual C++ 2010 Redistributable Package for your 64-bit platform and architecture. - Stop any other programs on your system that utilize Npcap.
+- 0 - Ensure that you have installed the latest version of Microsoft Visual C++ 2010 Redistributable Package for your 64-bit platform and architecture. - Ensure that the directory or directories containing the Tenable Network Monitor folder are not writable by regular users.
+The directories that contain the Tenable Network Monitor binaries must be writable only by special users like administrators to prevent other users from acquiring elevated privileges granted to Tenable Network Monitor. - Stop any other programs on your system that utilize WinPcap.

-To install Tenable Nessus Network Monitor on Windows:
+To install Tenable Network Monitor on Windows: